spacegraphcats/spacegraphcats/doc/sbt-search.md

   catlas structure.
 I thought a fair bit about starting this way and ultimately couldn't decide if the benefits were worth the implementation hassle, so went with code I already had working.

+  Alternatively, we could build the catlas node MinHashes and then use the SBT to search them (i.e. rather than using the catlas nodes as internal nodes in an SBT, use them as leaf nodes that take advantage of the SBT speed).
+This would take advantage of both the hierarchical composition of MinHash sketches made possible by the catlas, AND the speed of the SBT, at the expense of time and space in building the SBT, which would have many more nodes.